The 113 Best Wine Blogs That You Can’t Miss

 Christian Callec, a French native, started a Dutch Wine Museum in 1983, when he was introduced to the world of wine and spirits.

-He includes photos of his adventures, which greatly add to the ambiance of his site.
+He includes photos of his adventures, which greatly add to the ambience of his site.
 His posts are informative, to the point, and educated.

 Simon Woolf, author of The Morning Claret, states that his website is “a love letter to great wine and wine making.”